MoonModules/WLED-Docs/docs/features/multi-strip.md

 - This means 1,000 LEDs at 250 frames per second, 2,000 LEDs at 120 frames per second, or 4,000 LEDs at 70 frames per second.
 - WLED-MM framerates can even be faster if effects don't redraw each LED in each frame.
-- However these maximum values can only be achieved with HUB75, or when you distribute your LEDs over several output pins.
+- However these maximum values can only be achieved with HUB75, Art-Net hardware, or when you distribute your LEDs over several output pins.
 - 4 output pins seem to be the sweet spot (see below).
 - With many output pins the ESP32 will be very busy driving parallel outputs, so it can't calculate as many LEDs.